Turbinaria stellulata

 Turbinaria stellulata, also known as disc coral, is a species of colonial stony coral in the family Dendrophylliidae.
 It is native to the Indo-Pacific region.
-The International Union for Conservation of Nature has rated its conservation status as being "vulnerable".
+The International Union for Conservation of Nature has rated its conservation status as being "least concern".

 Description

 Turbinaria stellulata tends to be submassive with encrusting margins and does not produce vertical structures to any extent.
 The corallites are about 2 mm in diameter and have thick walls.
 This coral is a zooxanthellate coral that houses symbiont dinoflagellates in its tissues.
 It is usually some shade of brown or green, but other colours sometimes occur, depending on which species of symbiont is present.
 Colonies are dome-shaped and grow to a diameter of about 50 cm.